Six of the best to flatten your belly

 Many people in the pursuit of abdominal perfection spend too much time focusing on the rectus abdominis (located on the front of the torso, running from sternum to pubis) and completely neglect the other components of the mid-section.
 This is like trying to develop the biceps but not the triceps but still expecting to build a big, strong, functional arm.
 No matter how hard we try, this approach will limit our success and minimize the benefits we experience.
 Other common mistakes in abdominal training include the use of ultra-high reps in the hope of "spot reducing", using insufficient loading for fear of making the abdominal muscles "thick", using abdominal cradles to "safely" work the mid-section, ignoring the functions of the mid-section, not using enough variety in abdominal exercise selection and training the abdominals too often.

-The core, as the mid-section is known, is actually made up of a number of muscles, all of which deserve our attention if we are to develop a well-balanced, functional and attractive set of abdominal muscles.
+The core, as the mid-section is known, is made up of several muscles, all of which deserve our attention if we are to develop a well-balanced, functional and attractive set of abdominal muscles.
 Whilst it is not necessary to know the names of all these muscles to be able to exercise them effectively, it is worth casting an eye over the core's components, so you can dazzle your friends with your new-found anatomy and physiology knowledge!

-As with all fitness training, whether it is bodybuilding, cardiovascular endurance, strength or flexibility orientated, there is no single "golden" routine which guarantees never-ending results.
-To stimulate the improvements, we seek from our bodies, we need to constantly challenge ourselves to work to higher levels of performance and intensity.
-The human body adapts very quickly to any stress that it is exposed to and, as a result, needs to be exposed to progressive overload in order to be stimulated to change positively.
+As with all fitness training, whether it is bodybuilding, cardiovascular endurance, strength or flexibility orientated, there is no single "golden" routine that guarantees never-ending results.
+To stimulate the improvements, we seek from our bodies.
+We need to constantly challenge ourselves to work to higher levels of performance and intensity.
+The human body adapts very quickly to any stress that it is exposed to and, as a result, needs to be exposed to progressive overload to be stimulated to change positively.
 This means that, as our core conditioning improves, we must endeavour to increase the intensity of the exercises we choose to perform.

 With a little bit of practice, it is possible to perform hundreds of reps using this device which uses a lot of our valuable training time but delivers very little in the way of progressive overload and therefore improvements in core conditioning.
 The abdominal cradle is an acceptable exercise for a complete beginner, but after a few short weeks, our newbie will have outgrown this exercise and will need to do something more challenging to develop their fitness level further.
-There are a number of changes we can utilize when progressing an exercise and by manipulating these "training variables" we can ensure we keep improving the condition of our target.
+There are several changes we can utilize when progressing an exercise, and by manipulating these "training variables", we can ensure we keep improving the condition of our target.

-As a general rule of thumb, if it is possible to perform more then 20 reps of any given exercise in perfect form, it is time to use one of the training variables to bring the rep countdown.
+As a general rule of thumb, if it is possible to perform more than 20 reps of any given exercise in perfect form, it is time to use one of the training variables to bring the rep countdown.
 Do not waste time doing hundreds of reps of any core exercise treat your abs like any other muscle group and keep the rep count in between 6 to 20 for maximum results in minimal time!
-There are a number of options we can use for introducing our new "smart core" work into our weekly training programme.
-As we mentioned earlier, there is no "golden routine" which guarantees results.
+There are several options we can use for introducing our new "smart core" work into our weekly training programme.
+As we mentioned earlier, there is no "golden routine" that guarantees results.
 It is a matter of deciding which option works best for you.

 Perform all core movements in a single session 2-3 times per week, completing 1-2 sets of 6-20 reps, one exercise per movement pattern.